-Having a tumor in the brain is a serious issue, which has been understated in the above statement.
+Having a tumor in the brain is a serious issue, which has been understated in this excerpt.

-This is an understatement that Diana makes, after raising an army of dinosaur skeletons to destroy the king and later, she destroys the imperial palace in order to avenge the death of her teacher.
+This is an understatement that Daine makes, after raising an army of dinosaur skeletons to destroy the king, and later, she destroys the imperial palace in order to avenge the death of her teacher.

 [Aunt Sally] “Good gracious, anybody hurt?”